fruitpunchsamurai2/magneto-python-aria/README.md

 # - What Modified In My Fork.
 1. Addded Mega Download Support For Complex And Big Size(100-200+) Folders.Read The Msg About Mega Download Below.
-2. Restart Command Also Works For Authorized Users In Authorized Chats.
+2. Added Support For UpToBox Links (Premium Account Needed).
 3. Added Ability To Do Speed Test Of The Host. (/speedtest Command).
 4. Update The Aria.sh To Support Multiple Trackers List.
 Currently Two
 5. Added Custom User Agent ,Peer Agent..Transmission For Now.